COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 What about private use of corporate aircraft?

-Can a corporate aircraft be used for private purposes without VAT consequences?
+- Can a corporate aircraft be used for private purposes without VAT consequences

-What are the definitions of private use and business use?
+- What are the definitions of private use and business use?

 The customs aspect of flying within the EU

-Any aircraft flying into the EU will operate under customs control using either the Temporary Admission procedure (TA) or full importation (FI).
+Any aircraft flying into the EU will fly under customs control using either Temporary Admisison (TA) or full importation (FI).
 There are no other options.
-The TA procedure can only be used by EU outsiders where the aircraft is owned (including any UBOs), operated, registered, and based outside the EU, leaving EU insiders with only one option: full importation.
+If the aircraft is not already fully imported, the aircraft will automatically be considered as flying under TA even though the owner or operator has not themselves taken any action to activate this procedure or realized that their aircraft is flying under TA.
+The TA procedure is thus always required for non-EU imported aircraft, even for flights with only one stop within the EU.
+Here, non-compliance with TA will most likely activate a direct payment of the VAT (ranging from 17-27%) and customs duty (ranging from 2.7-7.7%) for the owner or operator.
+The TA procedure can only be used by EU outsiders where the aircraft is owned (including any UBOs), operated, registered, and based outside the EU, leaving EU insiders only one option: full importation.
 EU outsiders can, of course, choose to use full importation instead of TA if they find it beneficial.
-However, both options can be used commercially or privately if applied correctly.
+However, both options can be used commercially, corporately, or privately if applied correctly.

-FI: No, not unless proper VAT corrections are made.
+FI: No, not unless proper VAT corrections are made*

 – Any business travel in furtherance of the corporation’s affairs